 Familiar with cytomegalovirus (sy-toe-MEG-a-low-vy-rus)?
 Most people aren’t.
-Yet, cytomegalovirus, or CMV, is a common virus that affects thousands of people — of all ages every year.
+Nonetheless, CMV is a common virus.
+Furthermore, it affects thousands of people of all ages every year.

-- 50 – 80% of adults have been infected with CMV by the age of 40
+- 50 – 80% of adults have been infected by the age of 40

 - One out of every 150 babies are born with congenital CMV

-Q: Would I know if I had CMV?
+Would I know if I had it?